norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 In an act of [doing things that do not scale](https://paulgraham.com/ds.html), first running a human-powered prototype is a brilliantly simple way to determine if the product in question will actually add value and gain traction.
 [Product and UX designs](#where-the-hell-is-ux-and-product?) translate seamlessly into human scripts and interaction guides.
 If you are a startup founder then this is as simple as chugging a few espressos and firing up a chat window.
 A larger corporate initiative will need augmented customer service providers, which are easy to find.
 Emulate the limitations and expectations of the platform you are about to build, and find out if _anyone actually wants this thing_.

 One of my favorite productivity tools added an AI-powered filter builder about a month ago.
 Instead of typing the filter code `(tomorrow | next+week)`, I can now type `show me events that are scheduled for tomorrow or next week`.
 Then the assistant chugs for about 10 seconds, and replaces my natural language text with `(tomorrow | next+week)`.
-It's a cute novelty, but the filter already had great filter hints - this is slower and requires more typing than the product they already offered.
-I've never used it since, and I would be amazed to learn that general adoption is any different.
+It's a cute novelty, but the filter already had great typing hints - this new feature is slower and requires more typing than the product they already had.
+I have not used the AI feature since, and I would be amazed to learn that general adoption has been any different.
 Take advantage of how unusually easy it is to validate GenAI demand before you build (or as soon as possible if you are already building) and you'll be that much closer to a viable product.

 ### Sunset Disclaimers
 Here is a banner you won't see: